Information for patients arriving for laboratory and medical imaging examinations

 For some examinations, you need to collect urine over a given period of time.
 You will always be given separate instructions for such examinations.

 Many examinations are performed at our laboratory and imaging services, some of them very different from one another.
 Some examinations require no preparation, while others require very specific and detailed preparation.
 Because of this, there are separate instructions for each type of examination.

 You may be given one or more instruction leaflets when you are about to come in for examinations.
 You should read them well in advance, because they contain a lot of important information.

 For some examinations, you will receive an appointment confirmation stating the time and place.
 The patient instructions describe details of the examination: how you should prepare, what will happen, what you should do afterwards, and how you will receive the results.

 You can book an appointment for our laboratories online or through our customer service.
 If you book an appointment, you will be admitted promptly and at a time of your choosing.
-You will be called by name for sampling.

 You must always book an appointment for a glucose tolerance test, a spirometric examination, or a cervical cancer screening.